pyccel/pyccel/doc/pyccel.rst

 Most types are small, and are merely used as tokens in the AST.
 A tree diagram has been included below to illustrate the relationships between the AST types.

-.. inheritance-diagram:: pyccel.types.ast
+.. inheritance-diagram:: pyccel.ast.core

-.. automodule:: pyccel.types.ast
+.. automodule:: pyccel.ast.core
    :members:

 Printers